Steve-Fenton/stevefenton.co.uk/src/pages/blog/2019/09/easily-collect-audit-history-on-sql-server-tables.md

     .ToTable("Tenant", b => b.IsTemporal());
 ```

-When using EF Core to do this, you’ll get a `TenantHistory` table with automatic `PeriodStart` and `PeriodEnd` columns.
+When using EF Core to do this, you'll get a `TenantHistory` table with automatic `PeriodStart` and `PeriodEnd` columns.
 You can override these defaults if you need to:

 ```csharp
 modelBuilder